aws-samples/amazon-msk-client-authentication/README.md

 java -jar AuthMSK-1.0-SNAPSHOT.jar -caa <ACM PCA Arn> -ksl <full path of the keystore> -ksp <keystore password> -ksa <key entry alias>
 ```

-### To generate the Private Key on the client, generate the csr, get a certificate issued by the ACM PCA and get and install the certificate in the keystore in a region other than us-east-1
+### To generate the Private Key on the client, generate the csr, get a certificate issued by the ACM PCA and get and install the certificate in the keystore with the ACM PCA in a region other than us-east-1

 ```
 java -jar AuthMSK-1.0-SNAPSHOT.jar -caa <ACM PCA Arn> -ksl <full path of the keystore> -ksp <keystore password> -ksa <key entry alias> -reg <region>